Syrian opposition says Assad cannot be part of deal

-CAIRO (Reuters) - The opposition Syrian National Coalition is willing to negotiate a peace deal under U.S. and Russian auspices to end the country’s civil war but President Bashar al-Assad cannot be a party to any settlement, a document drafted for an opposition meeting said.
+CAIRO (Reuters) - The opposition Syrian National Coalition is willing to negotiate a peace deal to end the country’s civil war but President Bashar al-Assad must step down and cannot be a party to any settlement, members agreed after debating a controversial initiative by their president.

 The meeting of the 70-member Western, Arab and Turkish-backed coalition began on Thursday before Syrian Foreign Minister Walid al-Moualem is due for talks in Moscow, one of Assad’s last foreign allies, and as U.N. mediator Lakhdar Brahimi renews efforts for a deal.